 For a long time, people have been aware that total daily energy expenditure (TDEE) changes during phases of dieting.
-Personally, my first insight into this phenomenon was when I saw the phrase “metabolic damage” a bit over 5 years ago at some stage in my nutrition degree at university.
-My understanding of the concept was that if somebody was in a calorie deficit for an extended period, their “metabolism” (which I didn’t fully understand at the time) would slow down.
+Personally, my first insight into this phenomenon was when I saw the phrase “metabolic damage” a bit over 5 years ago.
+This was at some stage in my nutrition degree at university.
+My understanding of the concept was that if somebody was aiming for weight-loss and was in a calorie deficit for an extended period, their “metabolism” (which I didn’t fully understand at the time) would slow down.

 Metabolic adaptation is a physiological response that has been documented consistently in the research.
-Specifically, the terminology used in the literature is adaptive thermogenesis.
-This is the concept of where the body’s energy expenditure drops to a greater extent than what you would predict with a formula while dieting, or alternatively energy expenditure increases more than a formula would predict based of weight and activity while in a calorie surplus.
+Specifically, the phrase used in the literature is adaptive thermogenesis.
+This is the concept of where the body’s energy expenditure drops to a greater extent than what you would predict with a formula while dieting.
+Alternatively, it can be energy expenditure increasing more than a formula would predict based on weight and activity while in a calorie surplus.

 It is part of the body’s way of manipulating its role in energy conservation.
 If you have more calories available, you burn a little bit more.
 If you have less available, you burn less, and your body prioritises its highest needs first.